HwWobbe/WipHww/README.md

 # WipHww

 * 2019.08.08: review Tw5.1.20 capabilities.
+* * it should be possible to download from a repo.
 * * ...
 * 7.7. > https://github.com/HwWobbe/WipHww/blob/master/7.7%20WIP.md
 * start renumbering report sections as ...(m(ajor).mi(nor).(p)atch